 For an overview of requirements for employees who test positive or are exposed to COVID-19, refer to the Cal/OSHA What Employers and Workers Need to Know about Isolation and Quarantine fact sheet.

 General Advisory & Symptom Monitoring for All Other Employees

-All others present at the workplace, but NOT identified as close contacts, should be advised to self-monitor for symptoms for 14 days after the last day that the person diagnosed with COVID-19 was at work.
-This includes individuals who have been vaccinated.
-They may continue to work, but if they develop symptoms, they must stay home (or if at work, must be sent home immediately) and should contact their health care provider to get testing.
-Everyone at the worksite must follow the business’s Social Distancing Protocol.
+All others present at the workplace, but NOT identified as close contacts, should be advised to self-monitor for symptoms and wear a mask for 10 days after the last day that the person diagnosed with COVID-19 was at work.

-Step 4: Report Case(s) to the Santa Clara County Public Health Department
+Step 2: Report Outbreaks to the Santa Clara County Public Health Department

 Any serious injury, illness, or death occurring in any place of employment or in connection with any employment must be reported by the employer to the local Cal/OSHA district office immediately.
 For COVID-19, this includes hospitalizations and deaths among employees, even if work-relatedness is uncertain.

 Step 4: Disinfection After a Confirmed COVID-19 Case at the Workplace